 Bon Voyage, Made In!

-From its start in 2017, Made In’s stark determination to become the leading kitchen brand has led the company from working with experienced manufacturers and materials in the United States, to traveling across the globe in France in order to find the best resources possible for its production.
+From its start in 2017, Made In’s stark determination to become the leading kitchen brand has led the company from working with experienced manufacturers and materials in the United States, to traveling across the globe to France, in order to find the best resources possible for top-notch production.

-For this cutlery piece, the company partnered with a knife maker business in Thiers, France.
-This area is also known as the knife capital of the world, due to the city’s passionate history in the cutlery industry dating back over 700 years ago.
+For this cutlery piece, the company partnered with a knife maker in Thiers, France.
+This area is also known as the knife capital of the world, due to the city’s passionate history in the cutlery industry dating back over 700 years.

 Made In chose this region for manufacturing due to a few core reasons, based on time-honored traditions and innovative techniques and designs.

-So it’s not just because Thiers is a gorgeous, breathtaking, mountainous foreign village in one of the most romantic countries in the world… but I’m sure that was some sort of influence on the Made In owners…
+So it’s not just because Thiers is a gorgeously breathtaking village in a mountainous region in one of the most romantic countries in the world… but I’d suspect that may have had some sort of influence on Made In too…

-Much like Made In, whose founders have a deep family history in the kitchen supply business (over a century of experience combined!), the Thiers knife maker they partnered with is a family-owned business, respecting the longstanding traditions of forgery across 5 generations.
+Much like Made In, whose founders have a deep family history in the kitchen supply business, the Thiers knife maker they partnered with operates a family-owned business, respecting the longstanding traditions of forgery and metalwork across five generations.

-The owners of Made In personally travelled to Thiers to meet the makers, to learn more about how both city and maker share the innovation behind artisanal forgery and the passion for creating the best product:
+The owners at Made In travelled to Thiers personally, to learn more about how both city and maker share in the innovations backing artisanal forgery and a passion for creating the best product:

 Focusing on Fully Forged Metal

-Thiers is one of the few production regions in the world that still makes 100% fully forged knives from just a single rod of metal, a rare practice in today’s production process.
+Thiers is one of few production regions in the world that still produces 100% fully forged knives from a single rod of metal, a rare practice today.